microsoftgraph/microsoft-graph-docs-contrib/concepts/information-protection-overview.md

 ### Interpret labels applied to data

-Applications consuming information already that already has [sensitivity label metadata](/graph/api/resources/metadataaction.md?view=graph-rest-beta) applied can use the **extractLabel** API to resolve label metadata to a Microsoft Information Protection [sensitivity label](/graph/api/resources/informationprotectionlabel.md?view=graph-rest-beta).
+Applications consuming information that already has [sensitivity label metadata](/graph/api/resources/metadataaction.md?view=graph-rest-beta) applied can use the **extractLabel** API to resolve label metadata to a Microsoft Information Protection [sensitivity label](/graph/api/resources/informationprotectionlabel.md?view=graph-rest-beta).
 Use the label to identify the actions that should be taken by the application when handling or consuming the labeled data.

-## Explore the Microsoft Information Protection APIs

-Use the Microsoft Graph Explorer to try out the Microsoft Information Protection APIs with your own organizational labels.

-To make Microsoft Information Protection API calls from the Graph Explorer, choose Show more samples in the column on the left.
-Use the menu to toggle OneNote On.
-You will also need to enable the appropriate permissions.
-Under your account name in the menu on the left, choose modify permissions.
-For more information about OneNote permissions, see Notes permissions.

-To get started with Microsoft Information Protection APIs in Microsoft Graph, see the Microsoft Information Protection reference content.

 ## API reference